jes-rod/findyourrecipe/README.md

 # FinYourRecipe - React App

-A simple recipe finder built in React and powered by the Spoonacular API .
+FINDYOURRECIPE is a website that serves as a recipe finder built in React and makes usage of the Spoonacular API to fetch the recipes data.

 ## Authors